jakeadam10/PRG1-debugging-workshop-javascript/readme.md

 - Security vulnerabilities
 - Performance issues

-> 🔑 Debugging is the process of identifying, analyzing, and resolving these discrepancies to align the actual behaviour of the program with its expected behaviour.
+> 🔑 Debugging is the process of identifying, analysing, and resolving these discrepancies to align the actual behaviour of the program with its expected behaviour.

 ## A Brief Guide to Debugging